grymoire7/hyrum/docs/blogpost_draft.md

 GPUStack) through a unified interface.
 The codebase is simpler, tests are faster, and costs are 10x lower.

+Quality validation adds confidence without complexity.
+Generate variations, validate they preserve meaning while varying wording, and integrate the results into your codebase with quantitative quality metrics.
+The validation system works across all providers and degrades gracefully when embeddings aren't available.

 But the real achievement isn't the feature list.
-It's that the architecture can accommodate new providers without increasing complexity.
+It's that the architecture can accommodate new providers and capabilities without increasing complexity.
 When ruby_llm adds support for a new provider, Hyrum gets it for free.
-That's the payoff of choosing the right abstraction.
+When embedding models improve, quality validation automatically benefits.
+That's the payoff of choosing the right abstractions.

 The project is [open source on GitHub](https://github.com/grymoire7/hyrum).
 If you're dealing with Hyrum's Law in your own APIs, or you're just